-A particular affirmation* devised by Diamond, that he believes may have the highest Life Energy of any of his affirmations.
+A particular affirmation* devised by Diamond that he believed had the highest Life Energy of any of his affirmations.
 It simply consists of four vowels: ah, oo, ee, oh.
 These can be said, or preferably sung at a comfortable register on the pitches do-re-ti-do (for example c-d-b-c in the key of c [for music notation, see here]).
 Either way the delivery should be smooth, slow and sustained, with each vowel having approximately the same length.
 As with all Diamond’s affirmations, the greater the positive feeling and intent with which the affirmation is delivered, the greater its impact on the person’s Life Energy.

 Timeline: 2004 on.